Contact Us

 Posted by John Graziose

+You may have more options than you think to create self-sufficiency and source energy for your custom home.
 For years, gas, electric, and oil heating and cooling systems were the only choices available to Rochester/Finger Lakes area residents.
-Although those systems will certainly keep you comfortable, they’re costly to run and may not be environmentally friendly.
-Luckily, geothermal energy can help you reduce your heating and cooling costs without expanding your carbon footprint.
+Although those systems will certainly keep you comfortable, they’re costly to run and may not be the most environmentally-friendly option.
+In our region, we advise folks to consider geothermal energy for their new construction to reduce heating and cooling costs while minimizing their carbon footprints.

 How Does Geothermal Energy Heat or Cool My Finger Lakes, NY, Home?